-- We inspected the financial analyses and other materials used as a basis for the borrower classification to determine whether the borrower classification was carried out in accordance with the Group bank's rules for selfassessment. - (2) If a business improvement plan has been created, we mainly performed the following procedures to assess the reasonableness and feasibility of the plan,. - Inspection of the business improvement plans - Inquiry to the assessment departments about the basis for assumptions included in the business improvement plans - Comparison of financial position and operating results of borrowers with the forward-looking information, including planned figures - 3 We inquired of the assessment departments about the basis for the borrower classification - We assessed the appropriateness of the borrower classification by comprehensively taking into account the actual financial status of the borrower, the debt repayment capacity considering the latest operating results and cash flows, liquidity position, and forward-looking information including the business improvement plans.
+- We inspected the financial analyses and other materials used as a basis for the borrower classification to determine whether the borrower classification was carried out in accordance with the Group banks' rules for selfassessment. - 2 If a business improvement plan has been created, we mainly performed the following procedures to assess the reasonableness and feasibility of the plan, - Inspection of the business improvement plans. - Inquiry to the assessment departments about the basis for assumptions included in the business improvement plans. - Comparison of financial position and operating results of borrowers with the forward-looking information, including planned figures. - 3 We inquired of the assessment departments classification is determined taking into account the details of the plan.

-various challenges, including a declining population, a low birthrate and aging demographic, and a shortage of business successors.
-In addition, the recent impact of COVID-19 and inflation has made it crucial for the Group banks' corporate customers to boost their profitability.
+The Group banks' primary business areas in Yamaguchi Prefecture, Hiroshima Prefecture and the city of Kitakyushu face various challenges, including a declining population, a low birthrate, aging demographic, a shortage of business successors and staff, and inflation.
 In order to cope with these circumstances, the Group banks conduct business feasibility assessment activities as part of measures to develop and revitalize the regional economy.
 In particular, the Group banks designate borrowers who are deemed to require business improvement support as "recipients of management improvement support initiatives" and focus on supporting them.
-Loans to borrowers designated as "recipients of management improvement support initiatives" amounted to ¥131,222 million, and the corresponding allowance for loan losses was \\ 31.782 million.
+Loans to borrowers designated as "recipients of management improvement support initiatives" amounted to \\ \pm 123,679 million, and the corresponding allowance for loan losses was ¥31,611 million.